LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-database-ingestion.md

 You can now submit your changes for review by the Data Platform team.
 - See [Committing changes][committing-changes] section of the **Using Github** guide.
   The Data Platform team needs to approve any changes to the code that you make, so your change won't happen automatically.
+  Once your changes have been approved and deployed, the job will run at the next scheduled time (if scheduled).

 ### Running the ingestion manually

-Once you have been notified that your Pull Request has been merged, you can run the ingestion manually from the AWS Console or wait until the scheduled time (if you set one).
+Once you have been notified that your Pull Request has been merged, you can run the ingestion manually from the AWS Console or wait until the scheduled time (if you've set one).

 ### Example module block
 ```